 - Ask for referrals from friends and colleagues familiar with your industry

 - Use the Internet to research potential designers (Behance.net showcases many design portfolios; Instagram and Pinterest are also valuable resources)

-- While friends and relatives (and discounted online logo providers) may be available (and no doubt cheaper), you should hire a professional graphic designer.
+- You could also just hire a professional graphic designer.
 Their portfolio of samples, experience and expertise in designing identities will prove invaluable in your getting a well-designed identity that truly reflects your brand attributes.

 Hiring a Logo Designer: